Azure/azure-powershell/src/Cdn/docs/Test-AzFrontDoorCdnProfileMigration.md

 # Test-AzFrontDoorCdnProfileMigration

 ## SYNOPSIS
-Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile.
+Check if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile.

 ## SYNTAX